influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ####  writeNodeReq

+* The total number of write requests that succeeded in writing a batch to the destination node.
 * Data type: integer

 ####  writeNodeReqFail

+* The total number of write requests that failed in writing a batch of data  from the HH queue to the destination node.
 * Data type: integer

 ####  writeNodeReqPoints

+* The number of points successfully written from the HH queue to the destination node fr
 * Data type: integer

 ####  writeShardReq

+* The total number of every write batch request enqueued into the Hinted Handoff queue.
 * Data type: integer

 ####  writeShardReqPoints

+* The total number of points enqueued into the Hinted Handoff queue.
 * Data type: integer

 _____